The Definitive Guide to Diabetic Socks

 Common Types of Elastic Fibers

-- Companies use spandex, which is a synthetic fiber, to provide extra support around the ankles and arches.
+- Diabetic sock companies use spandex, which is a synthetic fiber, to provide extra support around the ankles and arches.
 Spandex helps hold the upper sock in place, maintains a close fit, and recovery.
 Although it is lightweight, the material stretches repeatedly as much as 500% without breaking.
-It will retain its original shape and length.
-Spandex is supple, smooth, and durable beyond that of rubber.
+Spandex will retain its original shape and length.
+The material is supple, smooth, and durable beyond that of rubber.
 It resists perspiration, detergents, lotions, body oils, and presents no problems with pilling or static.
+This material is also commonly used for compression socks.

-- Manufacturers often combine Lycra with other natural and man made fibers, but never by itself.
+- Diabetic socks often use Lycra with other natural and man made fibers, but never by itself.
 This material stretches as much as seven times its original length and springs back for a comfortable fit, durability, freedom of movement, and shape retention.

 How to Care for your Socks